jkenney0501/dbt_superstore_dim_model/README.md

 ## Conclusion

-While dbt is a great tool for the modern day analytic engineer, its important to note that it really is a complex tool that requires some in depth knowledge of SWE and Data Engineering practices.
-The best practices of Data Engineering have to be applied otherwise we can trip ourselves up easily.
-That being said, dbt is a phenommmenal tool for DE's to quickly model, troubleshoot apply tests, customize and maintain pipelines.
-Having a process in place for your base disuassions with stakeholders, conceptual modeling, documentation will help trememdously in my opinion.
-Most of all, learning is stress free so vist some dbt courses and get to it!
+While dbt is a great tool for the modern-day analytic engineer, it’s important to note that it really is a complex tool that requires some in-depth knowledge of SWE and Data Engineering practices.
+The best practices of Data Engineering have to be applied; otherwise, we can trip ourselves up easily.
+That being said, dbt is a phenomenal tool for DE's to quickly model, troubleshoot, apply tests, customize, and maintain pipelines.
+Having a process in place for your base discussions with stakeholders, conceptual modeling, and documentation will help tremendously in my opinion.
+Most of all, learning is stress-free, so visit some dbt courses and get to it!